ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/core/validation/work-packages-validator.typ

   }

   let work-packages-months = ()
-  for work-package in work-packages {
+  for work-package in value {
     for month in work-package.months {
       if not (work-packages-months.contains(month)) {
         work-packages-months.push(month)